Organizing Small Groups: Do You Know All the Options?

 This article was adapted from Learning to Teach...Not Just for Beginners: The Essential Guide for All Teachers by Linda Shalaway, © 2005, published by Scholastic, and Flexible Grouping in Reading: Practical Ways to Help All Students Become Better Readers by Michael F. Opitz, © 1998, published by Scholastic.

-The first of these books is available in the Scholastic Teacher Store.
+Check out more resources available in the Scholastic Teacher Store.